CVPR238468Anony/SketchIME/Class-Incremental Learning/README.md

 Put all pretrain models into "CDAN/params".There are two ways to get pretrain models.

-1. Download the models from [Here](https://pan.baidu.com/s/183DQOO1LmmzsOSOjb4A3Fw), the password is *etvp*.
+1. Download the model from [Here](https://drive.google.com/file/d/1vx5obUnBXmdpuXjxNKDT1CTc7KE-QjIz/view?usp=share_link).
+2.
 2. Train **FACT** to get models.
-You can find 17 models named "session*_max_acc.pth" for each sessions respectively.
+You can find 17 models named "session*__max_acc.pth" for each sessions respectively.

 #### Training